Honours Program

 STEP 1.
 Departmental Application:

 PSYO or NESC students apply to the Department of Psychology and Neuroscience honours program with an online MS Forms application that is specific to Psychology or Neuroscience.
 The applications are open in late April until early May with dates that vary year-to-year.
 The application close date is a firm deadline and failure to apply by this deadline may result in denied admission.
-Please note that there is no 鈥榗ap鈥 to the number of students admitted, but this number is limited by the ability to find a supervisor.
+Please note that there is no 鈥榗ap鈥 to the number of students admitted; instead, this number is limited by the ability to find a supervisor.
 The departmental application form will ask for the below information:

-1. Your name, ID (B0) number, and email
+1. Your name, ID (B0) number, and email.

 2. Your intended honours program type: (i.e., NESC Concentrated Honours, NESC Combined Honours, PSYO Concentrated Honours, or PSYO Combined Honours).

-3. The name and email address of your eligible and confirmed supervisor
+3. The name and email address of your eligible and confirmed supervisor.

-- Depending on your program, prospective supervisors must email the PSYO (psychhon@dal.ca) or NESC (neurohon@dal.ca) Honours Coordinator to indicate their willingness for supervision before your departmental honours application is submitted.
+• Depending on your program, prospective supervisors must email the PSYO (psychhon@dal.ca) or NESC (neurohon@dal.ca) Honours Coordinator to indicate their willingness for supervision before your departmental honours application is submitted.

-- Supervisors cannot confirm supervision to the applicable Honours Coordinator by email until March 1st of the application year.
+• Supervisors cannot confirm supervision to the applicable Honours Coordinator by email until March 1st of the application year.

-4. Your unofficial 海角社区app transcript*.
+4. Your unofficial 海角社区app transcript*

-- *Transfer and exchange students must provide transcripts from all previous institutions; these should be official wherever possible.
+• *Transfer and exchange students must provide transcripts from all previous institutions; these should be official wherever possible.

-- For students returning to 海角社区app after completing a PSYO or NESC degree (Honours Conversion), transfer students, and exchange students, ensure you review the associated FAQs for information specific to your application.
+• For students returning to 海角社区app after completing a PSYO or NESC degree (Honours Conversion), transfer students, and exchange students, ensure you review the associated FAQs for information specific to your application.

 STEP 2.
 Registrar鈥檚 Application: